 - Keep smiling throughout your workouts and keep yourself calm and relaxed.

 Practicing yoga regularly will prevent any back problems in the future.
 It will prevent all kind of spinal disorders.
 It will help to improve body posture and strengthen the abdominal and back muscles.
 It also relieves the back from stiffness and tension.
-Therefore it is recommended to practise yoga at least ten minutes daily.
+Therefore it is recommended to practice yoga at least ten minutes daily.